PTSD & Trauma Therapy in NYC

 Changes in Reactivity or Arousal

-This category of symptom can include trouble sleeping, trouble concentrating, or feeling “on guard” all the time.
 These two symptoms are quite common after a traumatic event, especially for those with PTSD.
+They include trouble sleeping, trouble concentrating, or feeling “on guard” all the time.
 Another common characteristic of people with PTSD is an exaggerated “startle response.”
 When startled, someone with PTSD is more likely to have an extreme reaction than someone else.
-Some sufferers of PTSD will exhibit risky or destructive behavior.
-This symptom is, of course, very serious.
-It can put the sufferer or others at risk of harm or further traumatic events.
+For others, anger following a traumatic event can become very easy to trigger and hard to control.

 PTSD often goes unrecognized by those suffering from it.
 Sometimes this is due to a lack of familiarity with the condition.
 It can also stem from thinking that one is “over” a past difficult event, even though difficulties continue.
 People suffering from posttraumatic stress who do not realize it often blame themselves for not having been able to “just get over” the event.
 However, for these people, it’s not as simple as “just getting over” their difficulties — professional treatment is often necessary.
 Others with posttraumatic stress fall into the habit of blaming themselves for the traumatic event.
 Still others come to increasingly believe that the world is an unsafe place, or that other people should be seen as potentially dangerous.